Case Status: Filed

 Intervention into Louisiana v.
 CDC

-We moved to intervene in Arizona v.
+We moved to intervene in Louisiana v.
 CDC to prevent the forced continuation of Title 42 along California & New Mexico's border with Mexico.

 In State of Louisiana, et al. v.
 Centers for Disease Control & Prevention, et al. (Louisiana v.
 CDC), a federal district court judge has issued a Temporary Restraining Order blocking the Biden administration’s April 1, 2022, Title 42 Termination Order from taking effect nationwide – though only two of the 22 plaintiff states, Arizona and Texas, even share a land border with Mexico.
 In the last decade, district court judges have increasingly granted requests from single states resulting in changes to immigration policy for the entire country when the alleged harm does not extend beyond the state’s boundaries.
 It’s time to put an end to this practice, and it’s time to put an end to Title 42.

 On May 9, 2022, we joined a mother and her partner and young daughter who sought asylum but were turned away due to Title 42 in filing a motion to intervene in Louisiana v.
 CDC.
 Our proposed intervenors’ motion to intervene argues that any court order requiring the continuation of the policy should only apply to the states that are plaintiffs, which would allow Biden’s order to terminate Title 42 to proceed in California and New Mexico.

 Title 42, designed by white supremacist Stephen Miller, has led to countless cases of assault, kidnapping, rape and even murder of vulnerable migrants and denied their right to seek asylum in the United States under the pretext of COVID-19, despite overwhelming evidence that Title 42 does nothing to protect public health.
 This brutal policy’s implementation along California’s and New Mexico’s border with Mexico has also deeply impacted Innovation Law Lab’s ability to pursue its mission to increase access to legal representation and legal resources for asylum-seeking individuals, the majority of whom arrive in the United States at the southern border.